ustcml/RecStudio/README.md

 ## The Team
-RecStudio is developed and maintained by USTC.
+RecStudio is developed and maintained by USTC BigData Lab.

 |User|Contributions|
 |---|---|